wso2-attic/ballerina-integrator/README.md

 - [Observability](#observability)

 ## <a name="what-you-build"></a>  What you’ll build
-To understanding how you can build a parallel service orchestration using Ballerina, let's consider a real-world use case of a Travel agency that arranges complete tours for users.
+To understand how you can build a parallel service orchestration using Ballerina, let's consider a real-world use case of a travel agency that arranges complete tours for users.
 A tour package includes airline ticket reservation, hotel room reservation and car rental.
-Therefore, the Travel agency service requires communicating with other necessary back-ends.
+Therefore, the travel agency service requires communicating with other necessary back-ends.

-This scenario is similar to what we had in [service-composition guide](https://github.com/ballerina-guides/service-composition) except, all three external services (Airline reservation, Hotel reservation and Car rental) contain multiple resources, and the Travel agency service checks these resources in parallel to select the best-suited resource for each requirement.
-For example, Travel agency service checks three different airways in parallel and selects the airway with the lowest cost.
+This scenario is similar to the scenario used in the [service-composition guide](https://github.com/ballerina-guides/service-composition) except, all three external services (airline reservation, hotel reservation and car rental) contain multiple resources.
+The travel agency service checks these resources in parallel to select the best-suited resource for each requirement.
+For example, the travel agency service checks three different airways in parallel and selects the airway with the lowest cost.
 Similarly, it checks several hotels in parallel and selects the closest one to the client's preferred location.
 The following diagram illustrates this use case.

 ![alt text](/images/parallel_service_orchestration.png)

 Travel agency is the service that acts as the service orchestration initiator.
 The other three services are external services that the travel agency service calls to do airline ticket booking, hotel reservation and car rental.
 These are not necessarily Ballerina services and can theoretically be third-party services that the travel agency service calls to get things done.
-However, for the purposes of setting up this scenario and illustrating it in this guide, these third party services are also written in Ballerina.
+However, for the purposes of setting up this scenario and illustrating it in this guide, these third-party services are also written in Ballerina.

 ## <a name="pre-req"></a> Prerequisites